-Richard Estey was born 9 Feb 1727/28 in Rowley Massachusetts.
-His parents were Richard ESTEY I and Ruth FISKE .
-He married Hannah HAZEN in 7 Feb 1750 in Rowley, Mass.
+Richard Estey was born 9 Feb 1727/28 in Rowley, Essex, Mass..
+His parents were Richard ESTEY I and Ruth FISKE.
+He married Hannah HAZEN on 7 Feb 1750 in Rowley, Mass.
 They resided in Rowley, Mass until 1764 when they relocated to a settlement on the St John River in Sunbury County, New Brunswick Canada called Maugerville.
 Three generations of our Estey ancestors immigrated, Richard – age 58, Richard Jr. – age 36 and Amos – age 5.
 Richard’s twin brothers Zebulon (also our ancestor) and John and sister Sarah who who married Thomas Barker also made the trip Richard died on 9 Apr 1817 in Sheffield, Sunbury, New Brunswick, Canada.

 The Esteys were not Loyalists, they were New England Planters.
 See my post New England Planters in New Brunswick for their historical story.

 Hannah Hazen was baptized 7 Jan 1727 in Boxford, Essex, Mass.
 Her twin Margaret (Peggy) died young.
 Her parents were Israel HAZEN and Hannah CHAPLIN.
 Hannah died 28 Sep 1817 in Kingsclear Parish, York Co., New Brunswick.

 |1.||Ruth Estey||1 Mar 1751/52

 1773 Rowley, Mass

 |29 Mar 1840

 |4.||Richard Estey||14 Mar 1757